 Using some conveniently positioned palms, I managed to sneak up on him again and even get a little closer.

 I’d like to leave you with an entertaining image, something to make you smile.
 These grumpy and territorial spiky and spiny, hefty reptiles love to eat hibiscus.
-So, picture a four foot black iguana sitting there happily with a crimson hibiscus flower hanging from it’s jaws.
-Pura vida!!
+So, picture a four-foot black iguana sitting there happily with a crimson hibiscus flower hanging from its jaws.